Vetigastropoda: Behaviour

 Most vetigastropods are dioecious, although some deep-sea varieties are hermaphrodites.
 Vetigastropods usually eject their gametes directly into the sea for fertilization, thus there is no courtship or mating between individuals for most species.

 Diet

 Vetigastropods typically feed on such organisms as bryozoans, tunicates, and sponges.
 Several species such as Haliotoidea and Trochoidea have evolved to feed directly on such plant material as algae and marine angiosperms.
 Deep-sea vetigastropods typically consume sediment.

 Reproduction

-Vetigastropods normally have very small eggs that produce lecithotrophic (yolk feeding) or non-feeding larvae.
+Vetigastropods typically have separate sexes, with individuals being either male or female.
+Fertilization usually occurs externally, and they lay eggs that develop into free-swimming larvae before settling as young adults.
+They normally have very small eggs that produce lecithotrophic (yolk feeding) or non-feeding larvae.
 Many vetigastropods secrete egg envelopes and have glandular pallial structures that produce masses of jelly-coated eggs.

 Larger species typically have yearly cycles of spawning, and produce millions of eggs per reproductive season.
 Smaller species produce fewer eggs, but can spawn year round.

 Taxonomy

 The Vetigastropoda have been referred to as a superorder as recently as at least 2007, by M. Harzhauser and in 2005 by D. Heidelberger and L. Koch following Ponder & Lindberg, 1997, although Bouchet & Rocroi, 2005 refer to this group simply as a clade, leaving taxonomic determination as a future option.
 The World Register of Marine Species (WoRMS) follows Bouchet & Rocroi regarding the taxonomic content of the Gastropoda but gives ranks to the higher taxa and defines Vetigastropoda as a subclass.